OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-04.md

 ## Deuteronomy 4:32

-Ask now about the former days, long before your time, from the day God created humankind on the earth; ask from one end of the heavens to the other.
+Ask now about the former days, long before your time, from the day God created mankind on the earth; ask from one end of the heavens to the other.
 Has anything so great as this ever happened, or has anything like it ever been heard of?

 ## Deuteronomy 4:33